-At the time I had a friend who had a friend whose family owned an indoor swimming pool.
+At the time I had a friend whose family owned an indoor swimming pool.
 It was a heated pool, and so it was possible to swim even in the cold months.
 So that winter, after a night of drinking—or whatever youthful indiscretions my friends and I were up to—we sometimes capped off the night with a midnight swim.
 The way it worked was that we had to get a call to the boy whose family owned the pool at a reasonable hour and he would leave the pool door unlocked for us.
 He sometimes joined us, but mostly he left us to ourselves.
 The pool had underwater lights, which would be left on.
-The overhead lights were left off in order to not alarm the unwitting parents of the boy who was kind enough to open up his family’s pool to us.
+The overhead lights were left off in order to not alarm the unwitting parents of the boy.
 The pool was large enough to have a real swim.
 It was fitted with a diving board, and it was possible for us to make a reasonable amount of noise because the enclosure for the pool was built some distance from the house.

 At the time I didn’t connect my experiment to the idea of remembering myself through the shock of death; I only thought that diving into the water was an interesting way to test the mettle of my efforts.
 I hadn’t yet read Rodney’s Collin’s book The Theory of Eternal Life, a book that, when I read it a few years later, would give me a way to imagine what happens to us at the moment we die, a book where I found the same example, of diving into a body of water, used to describe the effort to recover from the shock of death.

 Intense preparation must be undergone by the dying man to make him able to bear the intense shock of new states.
 The quicker he can regain consciousness the higher will he be able to ascend and the more understand and experience.
 Like a man diving into an ice-cold sea, there is bound to be a momentary blackout of awareness, but all depends on how quickly he can recover and remember himself. ~ Rodney Collin